cschalenborgh/php-pushover/README.md

 > Pushover is the ideal application for sending (free) push notifications to iOS and Android devices, using this very simple API.

 ## About
-> php-pushover class is a PHP wrapper class for using the Pushover (https://pushover.net) REST API
+> php-pushover class is a PHP wrapper class for using the Pushover (https://pushover.net) REST API.
+Have a look at their well documented API (https://pushover.net/api) docs for more information about all the parameters.

 ## Methods